morgenm/morgenm/README.md

 Information Security Analyst working in Incident Response.

-I contribute to open source projects and maintain a cybersecurity blog.
+I contribute to open source projects and maintain a blog.
 I am interested in:
+- Software Development and Engineering
 - Application Security
 - Reverse Engineering and Malware Analysis
 - ML/AI